Learn about the design process and latest techniques of digital manufacturing. Put it into practice through hands-on assignments using software.

 There are three major steps in the digital manufacturing workflow that we cover in depth.
 These include: scanning, modelling, and fabrication.
 We also consider how each step could be applied within your business, and the value that each can offer.

 In this course we will explore primary additive manufacturing technologies, of which some can be considered as 3D printing.
 Those include: material extrusion, powder bed fusion, material jetting, binder jetting, sheet lamination, photopolymerization, and directed energy deposition.
 We consider their advantages, logistical challenges, and the workflow required to get the most out of this palette of techniques.

-The course uses hands-on assignments with software and mobile applications to develop your skills.
+The course uses hands-on assignments with open source software and mobile applications to develop your skills.
 We also have guest lectures from some of today's most innovative designers; spurring exciting discussions.
 We hope to stimulate conversation about ownership and authenticity, the role of designers, and the benefits and implications of digital fabrication.
 These represent opportunities to network and interact with professionals worldwide, as well as the master students from TU Delft who take the course along with you.
 Most of the software used in this course is open source.
 For the propriety software, you will be required to install a free trial version.

 What you'll learn

 - Understand the workflow of digital manufacturing: from scanning to modelling to fabrication.

 - Judge the value of business and innovation opportunities and identify emerging concepts.

 - Understand high-tech solutions, only doable by additive manufacturing.

 - Design for 3D printing, such as parameterized and multimaterial models.

 - Use and combine a variety of software, including: Cura, Preform, Recap360, Meshmixer, Rhino, Grasshopper.